56 NYC Restaurants Selling Groceries And Meal Kits56 restaurants that can help keep your kitchen stocked.

 Putting together a wine and charcuterie combination that’s not from & Sons Buttery is like listening to Tracy Chapman’s “Fast Car” on low volume - it’s still enjoyable, but you know it could’ve been better.
 To avoid that feeling, order from this ham bar in Prospect Lefferts Gardens.
 99% of everything here is American-produced, and you can expect everything from hunks of humboldt fog and CSA boxes from Lancaster Farms to mortadella with Sicilian pistachios.
 Order your groceries here.

 Over the last few months, Fort Defiance has transitioned into a grocery and general store, selling pantry goods, produce, rotisserie chicken, and booze.
-You can also stop by their ordering window for cocktails and prepared snacks from Wednesday to Sunday from noon to 7pm, or place your pick-up order ahead of time on their website here.
+You can also stop by their ordering window for cocktails and prepared snacks from Wednesday to Sunday from 9am to 9pm, or place your pick-up order ahead of time on their website here.

 This vegan spot in Bushwick is offering meal kits that include breakfast, lunch, and dinner for one, two, or three days.
 The kits are all offered on a sliding payment scale based on whatever you can afford.
 They come with dishes like plantain tamales stuffed with cheesy collard greens for lunch, and coconut curry stew with dumplings and wild rice for dinner.
 Place your order directly through their website, and they’ll have a staff member call you to specify your selections and set up your delivery schedule.